One of the benefits of leading many different types of organizations over my 30+ year career was having a window to observe and study other leaders.

 Listen to them and tweak the strategy to reflect the realities of execution in the field.

-Old school leaders have difficulty moving off the tabled strategy and they often live to regret it.
+Old school leaders have difficulty moving off the tabled strategy and they often live to regret it — Roy, go-with-the-flow leader

 Competitive activity and secrets

-They learn what the competition is doing in real time fashion, creating the ability to take whatever evasive action might be required and to spot and attack their weakness.
+Leaders who are in the frontline learn what the competition is doing in real time fashion, creating the ability to take whatever evasive or opportunistic action required and to spot and attack their weakness.

 Most leaders rely on traditional methods to obtain competitive intelligence.
 Periodic studies are conducted, findings are analyzed and action taken as appropriate.